Questions here concern:

-State ESOL Certification and the UMBC ESOL Certificate are 2 different things.
+State TESOL Certification and the UMBC ESOL Certificate are not the same.
 The Certificate does not mean state certification.
-The state has a list of requirements for ESOL Certification which are addressed by the Program's MA Program.
+The state has a list of requirements for ESOL Certification which are addressed by the Program's MA w/P-12 Certification.
 However, for individuals who are currently certified by the State in another field, ESOL Certification may be added by passing the Praxis II Examination in ESOL.
 UMBC's Certificate program will help students pass Praxis II and prepare them to teach in ESOL classes in Maryland's public schools.

 Yes!
 All Certificate courses can be transferred to the MA if a student is admitted to the MA program.